Bias and Perception: How Dueling Truths Complicate Discipline

 The suspended physician was still fuming when he enrolled in the remedial course a few weeks later.
 As he told his story to the other participants, many shared his outrage.
 Then the instructor asked a question that caught everyone by surprise.
 “What makes you think she was lying?”

 Understanding the power of parallax

 It can be difficult to accept, but the fact is people often perceive things so differently that each believes the other is mistaken, if not actually lying.
 A 2019 study from Stanford University found that personal bias not only influenced what subjects said they saw, it also influenced what they actually saw.

-PBI founder and CEO, Stephen Schenthal, MD, refers to this phenomenon as “parallax,” the term scientists use to describe the way an object seems to shift position when the observer moves.
+PBI founder, Stephen Schenthal, MD, refers to this phenomenon as “parallax,” the term scientists use to describe the way an object seems to shift position when the observer moves.
 Astronomers use parallax and trigonometry to calculate the distance of a star by measuring its apparent shift in position as the earth orbits the sun.
 Artists use the same principle to create incredible three-dimensional effects.

 The important point about parallax is that two very different views of the same thing can be equally accurate.
 Both Dr. Richards’ and Ms. Barnes’ accounts of their encounter are faithful descriptions of what each experienced.
 His is colored by what he meant to say, hers by what she feared he meant.

 Even our sense of touch is subject to parallax.
 When a male physician shifts a patient’s breast during a cardiac exam, her experience can be totally unlike his.
 She feels the unexpected touch as a sexual assault.
 He regards it as part of a routine procedure.
 Neither one is lying when they testify before the medical board.